directus/v8-archive/DOCKER.md

 [Docker Compose](https://docs.docker.com/compose/) can be used to setup a local development environment.

-Running the command `docker-compose up` from the root of the Directus API directory will setup a working application instance and related tools :
+Running the command `docker-compose up` from the root of the Directus API directory will setup a working application instance :

 - <http://api.directus.localhost:8080> : The Directus API application instance root URL